GingerDeity/DedupeResearch/README.md

 These scripts correlate to booting up a VM.
 If you're looking to change a VM's fields such as `MEMSIZE`, `NUMCPUS`, `IMG`, `MONITOR`, `NET`, `LOG`.
 Run each script using `bash setup-*.sh` where `*` is a substitute character.

 #### Connecting Scripts
 These scripts are what actually connect to the VM once they're fully booted up.
-Run each script using `bash connect-*.sh`
+Run each script using `bash connect-*.sh` where `*` is a substitute character

 #### Zero Memory
 This code allocates a user-specified number of bytes and fills them with zeroes.
 Run using `./zero_memory $1` where
 * $1 is the number of bytes to zero-out

 This is especially helpful as these can contain a great deal of nonzero freed memory at any given.
 Typically, you would run this code on a VM you're about to measure, zeroing out either all the available memory or all the free memory (both amounts can be seen in that VM's `top`)